← XORA

 TVL #

-Total value locked — the sum of all assets currently held in a protocol.
-For Xora, TVL is the sum of all user ledger balances (XRP owed to depositors).
-Reported live at xora.finance/stats and queryable via the public API.
+Total value locked: the sum of all supported assets currently held or owed in a protocol.
+For Xora, TVL includes user ledger balances across supported assets such as XRP and native TRX pilot balances.

 Treasury #

-The on-chain wallet that holds pooled user deposits.
-For Xora, this is a segregated XRPL treasury address with per-user destination tags.
-The treasury balance is public and queryable on any XRPL explorer — xrpscan.com, bithomp.com, livenet.xrpl.org — and is reported alongside TVL on the stats page.
+The custody address set that holds user deposits.
+For Xora, XRP uses a segregated XRPL treasury address with per-user destination tags.
+Native TRX pilot deposits use TRON mainnet addresses with no memo.
+XRP treasury balance is public and queryable on XRPL explorers such as xrpscan.com, bithomp.com, and livenet.xrpl.org.

 Lock-up #

 A period during which deposited funds cannot be withdrawn.
-Xora has no lock-up — withdrawals settle on the XRPL in 3–5 seconds and yield accrues right up to the moment of withdrawal.
-Many CeFi yield products (Nexo Locked, Celsius Earn) imposed lock-ups; Xora deliberately does not.
+Xora has no fixed lock-up.
+XRP withdrawals settle on the XRPL and enabled native TRX withdrawals use TRON mainnet settlement after account, treasury, reconciliation, and risk controls pass.
+Many CeFi yield products imposed lock-ups; Xora deliberately does not.

 Compounding #

 Reinvesting earned yield so that future yield is calculated on the new larger principal.
-Xora compounds daily — each day's credit becomes part of the next day's earning base.
-For 22% APY this works out to roughly 0.0544% added per day.
-Try the calculator for projections.
+Xora compounds daily.
+Each day's credit becomes part of the next day's earning base.
+XRP and native TRX pilot rates are shown separately in the app.
+Try the calculator for XRP projections.

 Tiered APY #